MohamedIbrahimAashiq/QA_Automation_Assessment_project/QA_Automation_Assessment/Task-1/README.md

 **No Rate Limiting on Login Page**

 The application allows unlimited failed login attempts without account lockout, CAPTCHA, or request throttling.
 This increases the risk of brute-force attacks and account compromise.
-Implementing rate limiting and stronger password policies would significantly improve security. :contentReference[oaicite:0]{index=0}
+Implementing rate limiting and stronger password policies would significantly improve security.

 ---

-- GitHub
-- Chrome DevTools